 - How to Handle a 401(k) When You Leave a Job

 Do Ask for a Reference.
 Ask your boss and colleagues if they would be willing to give you a reference.
-If they agree, ask them to write you a LinkedIn recommendation as well as being available via email or phone.
+If they agree, ask them to write you a LinkedIn recommendation as well as be available via email or phone.
 You'll have the reference as part of your LinkedIn profile, which is great for your future job search endeavors.